walidsi/walidsi/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on setting my profile on freelancing platforms
 - 🌱 I’m currently learning Tensorflow and Pytorch
 - 👯 I’m looking to collaborate on python data analysis and machine learning projects